charlotte-os/.github/profile/README.md

 - Widget-style GUI inspired by KDE Plasma
 - Dynamic Quantum Round Robin thread scheduling
 - Advanced memory management with processes able to control their own address spaces to a significant degree
-- Modular kernel architecture to support third party extensions and drivers
+- A hybrid kernel architecture to support third party OS extensions and drivers in userspace
 - Robust remote desktop capabilities

 CharlotteOS plans to offer a unique combaination of low-level control for developers and system administrators and ease of use for normal users with the goal of meeting the needs of all three.